ArkoSammy12/jemu/README.md

 An execute `.jar` file should have then been generated in `/target/jemu-x.y.z.jar`.

+Run with the `-DskipTests` flag to omit running the automated unit tests.

 ## License

 This project is licensed under the [MIT License](LICENSE).